Auto Transcript

 And what is the source of our strength?

 This man has fought faithfully.
-He has s seen God grant him victory time and time again in the spiritual war zone.
-He is a veteran of many battles offensive and defensive.
+He has seen God grant him victory time and time again in the spiritual war zone.
+He is a veteran of many battles, offensive and defensive.

 And having known God through his meditations on the word of God as well as his experiences of God’s faithfulness, the spiritual father now knows God not just in a way a small child would know, not just the basic facts, not just in an incomplete way, but a deep and settled and unshakable knowledge.

-And this spiritual father also know how to please God.
-He knows how to please God because he has in fact walked walked with God.
+And this spiritual father also knows how to please God.
+He knows how to please God because he has in fact walked with God.

-Actually to see this particular point, we can actually ask the question of this verse.
-Who why does God why does John say this way?
+Actually, to see this particular point, we can ask the question of this verse.
+Why does God—why does John say it this way?
 Why does John refer to God as he who has been from the beginning?

 Why does he choose this peculiar phrase?

-Uh just turn back one page with me to first John chapter 1 and let’s see how he begins the book of first John.
+Just turn back one page with me to 1 John 1:1 and let’s see how he begins the book of 1 John.

-He begins it like this. what was from the beginning, what we have heard, what we have seen with our eyes, what we have looked at and touched with our hands concerning the word of life.
-Okay, so he’s talking about of course God.
+He begins it like this: “What was from the beginning, what we have heard, what we have seen with our eyes, what we have looked at and touched with our hands concerning the word of life.”
+Okay, so he’s talking about God.
 But then he says, what we have touched with our what?
 Hands.

 What we have seen with our eyes.
 So who is he referring to?